samirmakadia/vidstream/legal/community_guidelines.md

-# Community Guidelines for VidStream
+# Community Guidelines for VidMeet

 **Last Updated: [Current Date]**

-## Welcome to VidStream
+## Welcome to VidMeet

-VidStream is a creative platform where people come together to share their stories, express themselves, and connect with others.
+VidMeet is a creative platform where people come together to share their stories, express themselves, and connect with others.
 Our community guidelines help ensure that everyone can participate in a safe, welcoming, and authentic environment.

 ## Our Community Principles